List of Gwinnett Stripers seasons

 The Gwinnett Stripers have played at Coolray Field since 2009.

 The Gwinnett Stripers are a Minor League Baseball team that plays in Lawrenceville, Georgia.
 Founded as members of the Triple-A classification International League (IL) in 2009, the Stripers have been affiliated with the Atlanta Braves since their inception, but were originally known as the Gwinnett Braves (2009–2018).
-The Stripers have played at Coolray Field in since their inaugural season.
+The Stripers have played at Coolray Field since their inaugural season.
 In conjunction with the 2021 restructuring of the minor leagues, Gwinnett was placed in the new Triple-A East (AAAE) in 2021, but this league was renamed the International League in 2022.